I Can't Stay Mad at You: Release

 In August 1963, "I Can't Stay Mad at You" was officially released as a single by RCA Victor, with the b-side being "It Was Only a Heart".
-As a country music artist, the song became Davis' twelfth top-twenty hit on the Billboard Hot Country Singles, peaking at number fourteen.
-The record was an even bigger hit on the pop charts, becoming Davis' second top-ten hit on the Billboard Hot 100, reaching a peak of number seven in 1963.
-The second peaked at No. 2 on the Billboard Hot Adult Contemporary Tracks The song would become Davis' last single to enter the Billboard Pop top-forty, as her follow-up singles would reach progressively-lower positions on the chart in the later months and years.
+As a country music artist, the song became Davis' twelfth top-twenty hit on the Billboard Hot Country Singles, peaking at No. 14.
+The record was an even bigger hit on the pop charts, becoming Davis' second top-ten hit on the Billboard Hot 100, reaching a peak of No. 7 in 1963.
+The song peaked at No. 2 on the Billboard easy listening chart.
+The song would become Davis' last single to enter the Billboard Pop top-forty; her follow-up singles would land on progressively-lower positions on the chart in subsequent months and years.
 "I Can't Stay Mad at You" was later issued onto Davis' studio album Let Me Get Close to You in 1964.

 The B side "It Was Only a Heart" also received pop airplay and peaked at No. 92 on the Billboard Hot 100.